Last updated: June 2026

 Does AAES provide ground handling support at JKIA?

-Yes.
 AAES coordinates ground handling supervision and operational support for flights into Kenya and across Africa.

 How early should passengers arrive at JKIA?